Skip to main content

 Installation

-npm install @navalabs/execution-escrow-mcp
+npm install @navalabs/execution-escrow-adapter

 # or

-pnpm add @navalabs/execution-escrow-mcp
+pnpm add @navalabs/execution-escrow-adapter

 Quick Setup